SciTools/iris/docs/src/developers_guide/contributing_documentation.rst

 Building
 ~~~~~~~~

-This documentation is built using the latest Python version that Iris
+This documentation was built using the latest Python version that Iris
 supports.
 For more information see :ref:`installing_iris`.

 The build can be run from the documentation directory ``docs/src``.